AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/setup/professional-edition/step-1-of-3-add-marketo-fields-to-salesforce-professional.md

 >[!NOTE]
 >
->Values in the fields automatically assigned by Marketo will not immediately be available in Salesforce when the new field has been created.
-Marketo will sync the data to Salesforce upon the next update to the record on either system (i.e., an update to any of the fields in sync between Marketo and Salesforce).
+>Values in the fields automatically assigned by Marketo will not immediately be available in [!DNL Salesforce] when the new field has been created.
+Marketo will sync the data to [!DNL Salesforce] upon the next update to the record on either system (i.e., an update to any of the fields in sync between Marketo and [!DNL Salesforce]).

 ## Map Custom Fields for Conversions  {#map-custom-fields-for-conversions}

-A custom field on the lead object in Salesforce should be mapped to a contact field on the contact object so that data is carried over when a conversion occurs.
+A custom field on the lead object in [!DNL Salesforce] should be mapped to a contact field on the contact object so that data is carried over when a conversion occurs.

-1. In the top right corner, click Setup.
+1. In the top right corner, click **[!UICONTROL Setup]**.

    ![](assets/image2016-5-26-16-3a34-3a0.png)

 1. Type "fields" into the Nav Search without pressing enter.
-Fields appears under different objects; Click Fields under Leads.
+Fields appears under different objects; Click **[!UICONTROL Fields]** under [!UICONTROL Leads].

    ![](assets/image2016-5-26-16-3a36-3a32.png)

-1. Go to the Lead Custom Fields & Relationships section and click Map Lead Fields.
+1. Go to the [!UICONTROL Lead Custom Fields & Relationships] section and click [!UICONTROL Map Lead Fields].

    ![](assets/image2016-5-26-16-3a39-3a29.png)